gabrie30/ghorg/README.md

 > ghorg defaults to master however, for gitflows you can run on develop by setting GHORG_BRANCH=develop or similar

+## Configuration

+All configuration will be done in the .ghorg file.
+This file will be created from the [.env-sample](https://github.com/gabrie30/ghorg/blob/master/.env-sample) and copied into ~/.ghorg.
+Make sure this file exists then configure to your needs.

 ## Default GitHub Token Used

 ```bash